dragonflyoss/d7y.io/docs/reference/commands/client/dfget.md

           [default: ]

   -H, --header <HEADER>
-          Specify the header for downloading file, e.g. --header='Content-Type: application/json' --header='Accept: application/json'
+          Specify the header for downloading file.
+Examples: --header='Content-Type: application/json' --header='Accept: application/json'

       --filtered-query-param <FILTERED_QUERY_PARAMS>
           Filter the query parameters of the downloaded URL.
-If the download URL is the same, it will be scheduled as the same task, e.g. --filtered-query-param='signature' --filtered-query-param='timeout'
+If the download URL is the same, it will be scheduled as the same task.
+Examples: --filtered-query-param='signature' --filtered-query-param='timeout'

+      --include-files <INCLUDE_FILES>
+          Filter files to download in a directory using glob patterns relative to the root URL's path.
+Examples: --include-files='*.txt' --include-files='subdir/file.txt'

       --disable-back-to-source
           Disable back-to-source download when dfget download failed